flutter/website/cookbook/images/fading-in-images.md

 `FadeInImage` works with images of any type: in-memory, local assets, or images from the internet.

+## In-Memory

 In this example, we'll use the [transparent_image](https://pub.dartlang.org/packages/transparent_image) package for a simple transparent placeholder.
-You can also consider using local assets for placeholders by following the [Assets and Images](/assets-and-images/) guide.

 <!-- skip -->
 ```dart